SiwakornPhimpanit/SiwakornPhimpanit/README.md

 ---

 # About Me

 🌍 Based in Kalasin, Thailand

-💻 Passionate about Frontend Development, Backend Development,
+💻 Passionate about Frontend Development, Backend Development

 🎓 Bachelor's Degree in Computer Engineering
 Kalasin University